-Transit
+Transit Asset Management

 Performance targets and measures established for transit asset management (TAM) serve to provide safe, cost-effective, and reliable public transportation through a strategic and systematic process of operating, maintaining, and improving public transportation capital assets.
-Federal regulations establish four transit performance measures, three of which are applicable to the Missoula Urban Transportation District (MUTD):
+The FHWA has established four transit performance measures, three of which are applicable to the Missoula Urban Transportation District (MUTD).
+Transit agencies are only required to establish targets for assets they have direct capital responsibility over.
+Thus, MUTD was not required to establish targets for the Infrastructure performance measure in their Transit Asset Management Plan (i.e. the percentage of track segments (by mode) that have performance restrictions).
+The performance measures and targets established by MUTD, and supported by the MPO are shown in the table below: